Regrow Food Scraps: 7 Kitchen Leftovers That Sprout on a Windowsill

 How to regrow it:

-- Plant a clove pointy-side up in a small pot of soil.
+- Plant a clove pointy-side up in a small pot of potting mix.

 - Keep in a sunny window and water lightly.

-Kitchen use: Great in eggs, soups, stir-fries, and salads.
+Kitchen use: great in scrambled eggs, soups, stir-fries, potato salad, and finishing oils.
+Snip like chives with kitchen scissors.

 5) Basil (From a Cutting)

-What to save: A fresh basil stem (cutting), ideally 4–6 inches long
+What to save: a fresh basil stem cutting, ideally 4 to 6 inches long, taken just below a leaf node.

 How to regrow it: